Mieczysław Gębarowicz: Post-war

-Nevertheless, Poland awarded him a medal in 1970 for developing the National Ossoliński Institute.
-In 1981 the Historical Institute of the Polish Academy of Sciences commissioned him to write an autobiography as part of a compendium of biographies of leading Polish academics.
-The Polish authorities balked at his completed manuscript and it could only be published a year later by a small Catholic publisher, ZNAK.
-He was the author of a considerable number of research papers despite his straitened circumstances and no access to the Ossolineum sources.
-Two well received studies on the art of the Ukraine and of Lwów were published posthumously: his The oldest iconostasis of the volosian orthodox church in Lwów (Wrocław 2016) and Mater Misericordiae - Pokrow - Pokrowa in the art and legends of East-Central Europe (Wrocław 1986).
+In 1970, the Polish government awarded Gębarowicz a medal for developing the National Ossoliński Institute.
+In 1981, the Historical Institute of the Polish Academy of Sciences commissioned him to write an autobiography as part of a compendium of biographies of leading Polish academics.
+When the Polish authorities balked at the completed manuscript, it was published a year later by a small Catholic publisher, ZNAK.

+Gębarowicz wrote research papers, despite his straitened circumstances and a lack of access to the Ossolineum sources.
+Two well-received studies on the art of Ukraine and of Lviv were published posthumously: The oldest iconostasis of the volosian orthodox church in Lwów (Wrocław, 2016) and Mater Misericordiae - Pokrow - Pokrowa in the art and legends of East-Central Europe (Wrocław, 1986).

 Gębarowicz died in Lviv in 1984 and was buried at Lyczakow cemetery in the city.
 He was remembered as the "Pope of the Polish diaspora" in Lwów.
 A lecture hall in the National Ossoliński Institute is named in his honour.